PiotrTyrna2108/Reconnity_2.0/ARQ_MIGRATION_SUMMARY.md

 ## Next Steps

-1. Complete comprehensive testing of all scanners
-2. Update monitoring configuration to track ARQ tasks instead of Celery tasks
+1. Update monitoring configuration to track ARQ tasks instead of Celery tasks
+2. Add metrics support for ARQ (in progress)
-3. Update documentation to reflect the change from Celery to ARQ
+3. Update documentation in README.md to reflect the change from Celery to ARQ

+## Migration Checklist

+- [x] Update core service to use ARQ instead of Celery
+- [x] Update scanner services to use ARQ instead of Celery
+- [x] Fix import syntax for ARQ workers in docker-compose.yml
+- [x] Create queue.py for ARQ worker configuration
+- [x] Remove all temporary .new files
+- [x] Update dependencies.py to include Redis connection
+- [x] Update requirements.txt to remove unused Celery dependencies
+- [x] Test the full application workflow